microsoft/botbuilder-utils-js/packages/botbuilder-transcript-app-insights/README.md

 ## Usage

-> JavaScript example are shown below, but this package also works great in TypeScript projects.
+> JavaScript example is shown below, but this package also works great in TypeScript projects.

 ```JavaScript
 const { BotFrameworkAdapter, TranscriptLoggerMiddleware } = require('botbuilder');